Cambridge University Air Squadron: Present day

 Cambridge University Air Squadron offers basic flying training and adventure training to undergraduates and graduates and encourages members to take up a career as an officer in one of the branches of the Royal Air Force.

 Student members hold the title of Officer Cadet, which carries the privileges, but not the rank, of a commissioned officer.
-The four senior student members of the squadron are granted commissions in the RAF Volunteer Reserve, with the rank of Acting Pilot Officer.
-Officer Cadets are required to attend a minimum of one training night a week during full term, usually a lecture by a guest speaker on an aspect of the Royal Air Force or another military unit.
+Students may apply for an Acting Pilot Officer course in the RAF Volunteer Reserves, with four being selected per year.
+Officer Cadets are required to attend a minimum of one training night a week during full term, usually a lecture by a guest speaker on an aspect of the Royal Air Force, another military unit or Air Power.
 They are also expected to take part in two weeks of continuous training during the Long Vacation.
-There are also camps during all university vacations for sports, flying and adventure training.
+There are also camps during all university vacations for sports and adventure training.
+Periods of intense flying training (PIFTs) are conducted over the Easter and Long Vacations.

 CUAS is based at RAF Wittering a station which they share with the University of London Air Squadron, and is equipped with Grob Tutor T Mk 1s.
-Each officer cadet is offered a Summer Holiday Attachment of one week at another RAF base, seconded to an active regular unit.